 Vibrant Mind is quite possibly one of the most popular products among our customers!
 It works phenomenally for as-needed support.
 It promotes circulation to the brain, reduces inflammation, and provides precursors to key neurotransmitters like dopamine.
 It is an effective as-needed remedy for mental clarity, focus, and alertness without the jitters.
 For any situation where you might reach for coffee to focus, Vibrant Mind is an easy substitute!

 You’ll find Rhodiola is present in many of these formulas because clinical research indicated those with ADHD have deficient levels of dopamine and norepinephrine, which this herb has been shown to increase(11).
 Rhodiola by itself can be too stimulating for some folks, so taking it earlier in the day is best.
-We have a great Remedy-brand Rhodiola in capsule-form to work with that is sustainably and ethically harvested.
+Remedy's brand new Nootropic Focus contains nootropic "structural brain support" with Rhodiola for extra support.

 As far as daily tonics, our formula Stress Ease Formula balances out Rhodiola’s stimulating effects with calming nervines like Chamomile and Lemon Balm.
 It is perfect for taking daily over a longer period of time to ease the agitation and hyperactivity of ADHD.